jerfeson/slim4-skeleton/README.md

 ## Database setup
 Create a new database for development

-    mysql -e 'CREATE DATABASE IF NOT EXISTS default'
+    mysql -e 'CREATE DATABASE IF NOT EXISTS slim_skeleton'

 Copy the file: config/env.example.php to config/development.php